Reports of a potential (but secret) IPO by Snapchat yesterday brought out the usual round of dot com bubble comparisons.

 This, from a company built on teenagers who came for the disappearing pictures feature (and all the NSFW implications of that), but stayed for the filters, which allow users to transform themselves into dogs, or cats, or just people with really, really great skin.

 It was inevitable words like “overvalued” would be bandied about – after all, the same was said of Facebook and Twitter when they went public.

 Facebook has proven the naysayers wrong, with shares more than quadrupling since its IPO.
-Twitter is another story - having gone through several chief executives and experienced halting user growth since its IPO, its shares are currently a little over two-thirds of the $26 it first listed at.
+Twitter is another story – having gone through several chief executives and experienced halting user growth since its IPO, shares are currently a little over two-thirds of the $26 at which it first listed.

 So will Snapchat be a Facebook or a Twitter?
 With stiff competition from the likes of (Facebook-owned – go figure) Instagram, which has all but duplicated its popular Stories feature, the early indications aren’t good.